Artificial Lures for Redfish: Must-Have Best Picks

 Topwater Plugs for Aggressive Redfish

-Topwater plugs offer a different kind of excitement.
+Topwater plugs offer a different kind of satisfaction.
 When redfish are actively feeding, nothing matches the thrill of a surface strike.
 Topwater lures are best used when fish are visible, shallow, or clearly hunting bait near the surface.
 They are less about subtlety and more about provoking a reaction.

 A good topwater plug mimics an injured or fleeing baitfish.
 The sound and movement draw attention, and redfish often attack with surprising force.
 That said, topwaters are not always the most practical choice.
 They work best when the fish are in the right mood and the water conditions support surface presentations.